kkoppenhaver/music-yt/README.md

+# No longer maintained.
+Please take a look at [the new dedicated URL](https://www.keanankoppenhaver.com/my-favorite-music-related-youtube-videos/) for this list.

 # MusicYT
 This is a list of some of my favorite music-related related videos on Youtube.
 If a video is on this list, it either taught me something about music, just made me smile, or in the best cases, both.
 If you'd like to suggest a video that you think belongs on this list, read the Contributing section below.
 Happy listening!